bonsai-rx/docs/articles/reactive-sum.md

 The `Sum` operator collects all the numbers from the source sequence and emits a single value representing the sum of all numbers.
 The single result value is emitted only when the source sequence terminates successfully.

 ### Example
-Use `Sum` to report the total value (such as mouse wheel displacement) at the end of a sequence.
+Use `Sum` to report the total value at the end of a sequence.

 :::workflow
 ![Total value](../workflows/reactive-sum-example.bonsai)